chilledgecko/Controlicz-to-Domoticz-script-using-Ngrok/README.md

 The script will monitor the availability of ngrok and obtain the current ngrok url.
 If the ngrok url has changed the script will log on to the controlicz.com web site using your controlicz details and update the registered ngrok url to allow controlicz to continue to connect to your Domoticz instance and continue service between your Alexa/Google voice commands and Domoticz.

-The ngrok url only changes if the service fails so the url should not change.
-So once the ngrok url has been updated the script will just be running as a monitor.
+The ngrok url only changes if the service fails/stops so the url should not change that often.
+Only a local machine reboot or a ngrok cloud services reset are expected to cause a change of url.
+So once the ngrok url has been updated the script should just be running as a monitor.

 There is a configurable option to send an email if an error situation is encountered to allow you to investigate ASAP.